 This is all that remains of a large glacial lake that once occupied the entire Atigun Valley.
 A short distance to the east lies the Arctic National Wildlife Refuge.
-To reach the BLM public camping area follow the access road at MP 275 west for four miles (6.4 km).
+To reach the Galbraith Lake Campground follow the access road at MP 275 west for four miles (6.4 km).
 The last two miles are on an unimproved road.